tlensk/Self-targetCRISPR/Code/test_example/Readme.md

 ### Organism level statistics:
 * __organisms.txt__ <br>
-The number of spacers and the number of self-targeting spacers found in the organisms of interest supplemented by the organism level statistics from export.txt
+The number of spacers and the number of self-targeting spacers found by our methods in the organisms of interest supplemented by the organism level statistics from export.txt.

-### Spacer level statistics (the copies found for each spacer in a given organism):
+### Spacer level statistics:
-* __1_Acetobacte_spinfo.txt__
-* __2_Acetobacte_spinfo.txt__
+* __spacer.txt__ <br>

-_Naming convention for spinfo.txt files is the following (three parts separated by underscrore symbol):
-(a) the number represents the order of a given organism as it appers in export.txt;
-(b) ten first letters from the strain name in export.txt;
-(c) "spinfo.txt"._
+Detailed information about the analysis of spacers found in a given organism by our methods for all the organisms of interest combined.
+This information also includes spacer length, whether a spacer is located on a plasmid, and whether a CRISPR array bearing a spacer is  functional (whether it is accompanied by at least one cluster of Cas genes).

 ### Wildcard spacers
 * __wildcard_spacers.txt__ <br>